 If I was lucky enough to be able to afford a place in the Dolomites, I would buy one in either of these two towns in Val di Fassa.
 Doesn’t that already say something?

-The stark contrast between hotel balconies covered in multicoloured pansies below monumentally large mountains makes this my favourite valley.
+The stark contrast between hotel balconies covered in multicolored pansies below monumentally large mountains makes this my favorite valley.

-They are also big enough to have real supermarkets with ample choice of products and of course countless pizza parlours, gelaterias and cafes!
+They are also big enough to have real supermarkets with ample choice of products and of course countless pizza parlors, gelaterias, and cafes!

 Outdoor activities around Val di Fassa

 Apart from being a driver’s paradise, Passo Sella is also great for hikers and climbers.
 Two excellent via ferratas start from the pass: The advanced via ferrata Mesules and intermediate via ferrata Oskar Schuster.

 I can also highly recommend hiking the Sassolungo Circuit.
 It starts at the pass and loops around Sassolungo and Sassopiatto peaks visiting some awesome backcountry huts along the way.